RankDose Logo

 • Transactional: These indicate a readiness to purchase, like “buy iPhone 12.”

 However, these buckets aren’t flawless.
 Many SERPs can’t be pigeonholed into just one category.
 In reality, a single SERP can cater to all four intents.
-To truly understand dominant intent, one must analyze the entire SERP.

 Analyzing the SERP